nehinnan/windows-driver-docs/windows-driver-docs-pr/audio/audio-universal-drivers.md

 ![The componentized audio stack showing DSP driver codec and APOs](images/audio-componentized-stack-diagram.png)

-A separate extension INF file is used for each software component.
-For more information, see [Using an Extension INF File](https://docs.microsoft.com/windows-hardware/drivers/install/using-an-extension-inf-file).
+A separate extension INF file can be used for each software component, or one extension driver targeted at the system can be used to configure all audio subsystem components.
+For more information, see
+[Using an Extension INF File](https://docs.microsoft.com/windows-hardware/drivers/install/using-an-extension-inf-file).

 An extension INF file must be a universal INF file.
 For more information, see [Using a Universal INF File](https://docs.microsoft.com/windows-hardware/drivers/install/using-a-universal-inf-file).